 The product is a monochrome-only printer, meaning it can only handle black-and-white reproductions, though the picture quality is stellar, with the documents it produces a cut above similar units.
 It also connects via WiFi, which makes this an extremely easy product to use.

-#5 Epson Expression Home XP-4100 Wireless Color Printer –WHY WE LIKE IT: The Epson Expression Home XP-4100 Wireless Color Printer is a fantastic all-in-one device that prints in color, scans and copies, completing all of these tasks wirelessly and at an extremely low price point.
+#5 Epson Expression Home XP-4100 Wireless Color Printer – Excellent All-in-oneWHY WE LIKE IT: The Epson Expression Home XP-4100 Wireless Color Printer is a fantastic all-in-one device that prints in color, scans and copies, completing all of these tasks wirelessly and at an extremely low price point.
 This is the perfect product for consumers looking for a cheap entry point into home printing, scanning and copying.

 The Epson Expression Home XP-4100 Wireless Color Printer is a deliciously simple-to-use printer, easily connecting to your phone, tablet, computer or the cloud to obtain print jobs.
 The cheaply priced product prints in glorious color, creating photo reproductions with ease.
 On that note, the printer uses instant-dry Clarian ink, which allows you to touch and manipulate color copies as soon as they exit the unit, with no fear of creating smudges or other unsightly marks.
 The 2.4” LCD color screen is also a joy to use, further simplifying the product for home use.

 This printer only uses Epson brand proprietary ink, which could slightly raise the cost of continual use as third party cartridges are usually cheaper.
 The paper tray also maxes out at 100 sheets, which is adequate, though lower than many other products on this list.